ABOUT LAUREL HOLLOW PARK

 maintained by Mark Gonzalez.
 Copyright © 2009-.

 First made in 1971, Hearthside is a ringed shape.
 On flatware the rings are confined to the rim, and on hollowware they can be found towards the base.
-This is a typical line of 70s dinnewrae with golds, greens, and browns as the primary colors.
+This is a typical line of 1970s dinnewrae with earth tone colors including gold, green, and brown.
 In one advertisement, color was the pitch for Hearthside:

 The popularity of color was never greater than it is today, as shown by the desire of a large majority of the tableware buying public.
 Seven original contemporary [treatments] in green and gold glazes that are certain to attaract customers. all patterns sealed under the glaze for lasting beauty.

-Many treatments will involve some sort of black stamp decoration in the same spirit as White Dover and Granada.
+Many of the first treatments included a black stamp decoration in the same spirit as White Dover and Granada.
 Once in a while, a line will offer the lids of hollowware in contrasting colors.
-Since flat pieces were the only items to receive decorations, hollowware can be interchaged between lines of the same basic color.
+Later patterns were more colorful on whitestone glazed pieces.

 Official deocrations numbers for the Hearthside shape are prefixed by HS, and the plates are often marked with the general HLC backstamp with date.
-The Hearthside shape was no longer used by the early 1980s.
+Hearthside flatware was used with a small set of Unibody hollowware in the late 1970s.
+Such patterns were prefixed with HU with "H" for Hearthside and "U" for Unibody.

 Original Hearthside assortment.
 Pattern on the flatware is "Kaleidoscope" HS-231.